Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

-We are now in a good position to state the following result: we construct examples of shock formation for 3D ideal compressible MHD equations allowing the presence of nonlinear interactions of all multi-speed waves. \begin{thm}[{\bf Shock formation for MHD}] For the 3D ideal compressible MHD, there exists a large class of compactly supported smooth Cauchy initial data that lead to finite-time shock formations.
-Let $\varepsilon\in(0,\frac1{100})$ be a fixed parameter.
-Then there is a constant $\theta_0>0$ such that for any $0<\theta<\theta_0$, the following statements hold for the solution to system \eqref{decomposed system} arising from the initial datum. \begin{itemize} \item[\textup{i)}] {\bf(Shock formation along characteristics)} A shock forms at time $T^*$, i.e.,
+We are now in a good position to answer Majda's question in \cite{majda} with the following result: we construct examples of planar symmetric shock formation for 3D ideal compressible MHD equations allowing the presence of nonlinear interactions of all multi-speed waves. \begin{thm}[{\bf Shock formation for MHD}] For the 3D ideal compressible MHD system, there exists a large class of planar symmetric compactly supported smooth Cauchy initial data that lead to finite-time shock formations.